Glass Onion: A Knives Out Mystery: Sequel

 Netflix holds the film rights to at least one more film in the series.
 In September 2022, Johnson confirmed his intention to make more, and, later that month, he and Craig separately said they would continue making further films in the series, so long as they were both involved together.
 In November 2022, Johnson said he was preparing to work on writing the third film, and, by January 2023, he confirmed he had started writing the script for the third film, stating that it will be tonally and thematically different from the previous installments.
 Johnson later stated that, although he had approved the subtitle "A Knives Out Mystery" for Glass Onion, he would like to rename the series and add, instead, "A Benoit Blanc Mystery" as a subtitle to future installments.

 In October 2023, Johnson spoke further about the progress of Knives Out 3 in TheWrap: "I obviously couldn't work during the Writers Guild of America strike, and now that it's over, I'm diving in full force, and so it's coming along.
 I've got the premise, I've got the setting, I've got what the movie is in my head.
 It's just a matter of writing the damn thing."
 In May 2024, the third film's title was announced as Wake Up Dead Man: A Knives Out Mystery.
 In development since 2023, filming started in June 2024 and wrapped in August 2024, in London, and the film scheduled to be released in 2025.
-It is set to co-star Josh O'Connor, Cailee Spaeny, Andrew Scott, Kerry Washington, Glenn Close, Jeremy Renner, Mila Kunis, Daryl McCormack, Josh Brolin, and Thomas Haden Church.
+It co-stars Josh O'Connor, Cailee Spaeny, Andrew Scott, Kerry Washington, Glenn Close, Jeremy Renner, Mila Kunis, Daryl McCormack, Josh Brolin, and Thomas Haden Church.
 Similarly to how the first two films in the series were named after songs, Wake Up Dead Man shares the same title as the closing track of U2's 1997 album Pop.